 Ever wonder about adding mulch for gardening success?
 Mulch makes the gardening adventure so much easier…….it helps retain soil moisture while suppressing weeds.
 We have learned a lot about using mulch for gardening success!

-One thing that has really helped us is “The Back to Eden“ idea of mulching with wood chips made from whole trees, limbs and branches to create
+One method that a lot of people are using is the “The Back to Eden“ method of mulching with wood chips made from whole trees, limbs and branches to create Ramial Wood Chips.

 This video is extremely helpful in explaining the need to protect and enrich the soil environment in order to grow beautiful and nutritious fruits and vegetables.
-Plus, this video is so helpful in explaining the relative ease of gardening once you establish the proper growing environment with regard to soil nutrients and soil moisture content.
+Plus, this video is so helpful in explaining the relative ease of gardening when using mulch.
+Once you establish the proper growing environment with regard to soil nutrients and soil moisture content, everything just grows better.

 Due to our rural location, we do not have tree branch mulch available so we needed to buy a chipper / shredder in order to make our own mulch.

-We purchased a BRUSH MASTER Chipper Shredder and it has worked out just great!!!
+We purchased a BRUSH MASTER Chipper Shredder for our garden mulcher and it has worked out just great!!!
 We have had a very good experience with this particular Chipper Shredder which is why we recommend it.

 Here is a load of small green trees, green branches and green limbs with leaves, that we started chipping.

 We built a wooden bin and a small ramp (as shown in the first photo) to hold the ramial wood chips.

 The Brush Master Chipper Shredder comes with a bag to catch the wood chips but we had so many trees, limbs and branches that we decided a wooden bin would work out better for us.